jdougherty4/test/chapter2.md

 - Matrix
 - Data frame

 A vector can store many elements of data, as long as all the data is of the same type.
 In R, a vector can be created with the c() function, which allows you to combine (or **concatinate**) many elements in one.
-For example, c(1,2,3) creates a vector with numbers from 1 to 3, seq(1,3) would give the same result.
+For example, c(1,2,3) creates a vector with numbers 1 to 3, seq(1,3) would give the same result.
 You can also use the : symbol to create vectors.
-For example, 1:10 creates a vector with the numbers 1 to 10.
+For example, 1:10 creates a vector with numbers 1 to 10.

 You can create matrices in R using the matrix() function.
 Try pasting the below code in your Console.